 The top scenic drive in Ontario skirts Lake Superior from Sault Ste.
 Marie to Thunder Bay.
-The Lake Superior scenic drive in northwestern Ontario provides access to some of the most stunning natural wonders of the area.
+The Lake Superior scenic drive in northwestern Ontario provides access to some of the area’s most stunning natural wonders.
+This was my first visit to the area, and I was struck by its immense beauty.

 This picturesque route passes along Lake Superior, the world’s largest freshwater lake by surface area and third largest by volume.
-The lake provides 10 per cent of the world’s supply of fresh water by surface.
+The lake provides 10 percent of the world’s freshwater supply by surface.
 The deepest spot in Lake Superior is 406 metres (1,322 feet).
 The entire distance around the shoreline is 2,939 kilometres (1,826 miles).

 Subscribe below to be alerted to the next article as soon as it’s published.
 We pride ourselves in writing informative articles with interesting tips.
 If you found this article informative, please share and leave any comments, questions or suggestions below.

-Search for accommodation in Las Vegas by using Booking.Com or book a sightseeing tour using Viator and any commissions earned will help keep this website running.
+Search for accommodation using Booking.Com or book a sightseeing tour using Viator and any commissions earned will help keep this website running.

 Lake Superior Scenic Drive